 Now, the TMX is a solidly built force-feedback wheel targeted towards beginners.
 It doesn’t promise to be the best product on the market, and that’s precisely its strength.
 It aims to accomplish reasonable objectives, and it does so well.
 A newer model, the TMX Pro, has more features included with it and is a straightforward upgrade from the base TMX.
 You can find our review here.

 Finally, as mentioned multiple times, only consider this product if you are a beginner.
-More expert pilots will want to look for direct-drive systems (find the best ones in 2020 here) or at least a more expensive and advanced wheel (here’s our list!).
+More expert pilots will want to look for direct-drive systems or at least a more expensive and advanced wheel.

 Features & Benefits